moebiussurfing/ofxAddonTemplateCustomApp/README.md

 ## Features

-- Common ofParameters.
+- Common ofParameters and groups.
 - ofxGui and ImGui GUI with customized themes.
+- ImGui initiation with a Layout Presets Engine.
 - Auto Store/Recall app session settings.
 - Callbacks methods for filtering.
-- Key commands with modificators.
+- Key commands with modificators and snippets.
-- ImGui initiation with a Layout Presets Engine.
 - Readme files, Git ignore, some scripts and ```/doc/readme-images``` folders for screenshots.
 - Different app modes.
-- Key commands snippets.
+- Draggable floating help box.

 ## Usage